Storing Project Settings in Version Control

 As soon as synchronization is enabled in a project, TeamCity will make an initial commit in the selected repository for the whole project tree (the project with all its subprojects) to store the current settings from the server.
 If the settings for the given project are found in the specified VCS root (the VCS root for the parent project settings or the user-selected VCS root), a warning will be displayed asking if TeamCity should

-overwrite the settings in the VCS with the current project settings on the TeamCity server; or
+overwrite the settings in the VCS with the current project settings on the TeamCity server (only if the two-way synchronization is enabled); or

 import the settings from the VCS replacing the current project settings on the TeamCity server with those from version control.